Permafrost/Tundra/readme.md

     # returns a new list with all duplicates from the given list removed, such
     # that no two items are equal
     tundra.list.object:unique($list[])

+##### Service List

+    # invokes a list of services either synchronously (with an optional level of
+    # concurrency) or asynchronously
+    tundra.list.service:invoke($invocations, $mode, $concurrency)

+    # waits for each service thread in the given list to finish before returning
+    # the each output pipeline
+    tundra.list.service:join($threads)

 ##### String List